How to Estimate Agile Team Velocity for Project Success

 First, you need to make sure that the composition of the project team is the same as in the projects for which you want to use historical data.
 Sometimes the change of one person on the team changes the velocity of the agile team dramatically.
 What technology will be used in this project?
 Same, different?
 How much different?
 Will the Product Manager be the same or different?
 Will the tools used in the project be the same?

-These are just a few elements that may change that are worth paying attention to.
-Often the Project Manager, seeing the unchanged composition of the project team, assumes that the agile team velocity will not change much since the last project.
-It’s easy to fall into the trap of making this assumption, because, as I indicated above, the composition of the design team is not the only variable in the design puzzle.
+These are just a few elements that may change and are worth paying attention to.
+Often, the Project Manager, seeing the unchanged composition of the project team, assumes that the agile team velocity will not change much since the last project.
+It’s easy to fall into the trap of making this assumption because, as I indicated above, the composition of the design team is not the only variable in the design puzzle.

 Risk management when estimating agile team velocity